harveybc/data-logger/README.md

 This system can be useful for:
 - IoT (Internet of Things): because it requires zero coding in exchange for the configuration of the data to be logged to auto-generate tables with timestamping and a Web GUI for visualizing or editing the data.
 - Event Logging: can be used for logging software systems events, parameters and responses/payloads such as in distributed machine learning model parameter optimization experiments.
-- As a framework for general-purpose Web application development because:
-    - It features a plugin architecture and can be used as starting point for an expanded or modified application.
-    - A Model View Controller (MVC) design pattern of the core (back-end) and GUI (front-end) plugins allows data-logger to be easily modified or expanded to a general-purpose application (in a separate plugin).
-    - The use of [flask-sqlalchemy](https://flask-sqlalchemy.palletsprojects.com/) Object Relational Mapping (ORM) allows for object-oriented database-independent queries without SQL (configured from the store plugin).
-    - The use of [Connexion](https://github.com/zalando/connexion) allows for API deployment from an OpenAPI/Swagger specification in the core plugin.

 ## Installation (Work In Progress, use github installation)